 A brief outline of the main arguments, in the order they appear in the paper, is the following.

 In section \ref{sec:FreeScalarFieldSolutions}, we study the asymptotic solutions of the scalar field as $r\to\infty$.
-Starting in section \ref{sec:reviewAdS} with a brief review of the AdS case, we move to the Minkowskian case in \ref{sec.FrobeniusThome}.
+Starting in section \ref{sec:reviewAdS} with a brief review of the AdS case, we move to the Minkowskian case in section \ref{sec.FrobeniusThome}.
 The asymptotic solutions are obviously determined by two data, which we denote as $\phi^{\mathrm{(I)}}$ and $\phi^{\mathrm{(II)}}$.
 These are not the two independent coefficients of a Frobenius ansatz expansion as in the familiar context of AdS.
-In fact, $1/r=:{z}=0$ is an \emph{irregular singular point} of the radial equation associated to the Klein--Gordon equation, in contrast to the familiar AdS case.
+In fact, $1/r=:{z}=0$ is an \emph{irregular singular point} of the radial equation associated to the Klein-Gordon equation, in contrast to the familiar AdS case.
 Hence, the asymptotic solutions take the form of Thomé expansions.
-These expansions are a power--law expansion times a term $\exp(\beta r)$, with $\beta$ depending on the frequency and the mass of the field, and on the coordinate choice.
-It is key to observe that in Lorentzian signature both branches of the solution oscillates at infinity.
-This behaviour possibly depends on the frequency range in different coordinates.
+These expansions are a power-law expansion times a term $\exp(\beta r)$, with $\beta$ depending on the frequency and the mass of the field, and on the coordinate choice.
+It is key to observe that in Lorentzian signature both branches of the solution possibly oscillate at infinity according to the frequency range in different coordinates.